Muhammad Anwar Khan: Ethnicity

 Maj.
-General M. Anwar Khan belonged to a Mair Minhas Rajput family from Chakwal.
-The Mair Minhas tribe has a long martial tradition of serving in the British India and Pakistan military.
+General M. Anwar Khan belonged to a Punjabi Minhas Rajput family from Chakwal.
+The Mair Minhas tribe has a long martial tradition of serving in the British Indian and Pakistan Army.

-Military Background
+Military background

 Maj.
 General Muhammad Anwar Khan belonged to a family of 9 brothers and 4 sisters, of which 6 brothers were selected as officers in the British Army (Akbar, Iftikhar, Zafar, Yousaf, Afzal and Anwar).
-Three brothers rose to the rank of Major General and three to the rank of Brigadiar General.
-Three brothers chose civilian careers (Baqir, Tahir and Masud).
+Three brothers rose to the rank of Major General and the other three to the rank of Brigadier.
+Three brothers chose civilian careers (Bakir, Tahir and Masud).

 Anwar Khan was selected for the 4th batch at Indian Military Academy (IMA) Dehra Dun in February 1934, and passed out on 3 June 1936.
-However, his seniority in the army was considered from 1 November 1935. in 1957 he promoted to Maj Gen as Engineer-in-Chief which he served as for eight years.
+However, his seniority in the army was considered from 1 November 1935.
+In 1957, he was promoted to Maj Gen as Engineer-in-Chief which he served as for eight years.
 Upon retirement from the Army on 1 May 1965, he served as Chairman OGDC till 1969.
 Maj Gen Anwar Khan spent the remainder of his retirement years in Rawalpindi, where he died on 5 February 2005.

-His eldest brother, Major General Muhammed Akbar Khan (PA-1) held the honor to be the first Muslim to become a Major General in the British Indian Army.
+His eldest brother, Major General Muhammed Akbar Khan (PA-1) held the honor of being the first Muslim to become a Major General in the British Indian Army.
 Akbar Khan enlisted in the army in May 1914 and served with his father's regiment 12th Cavalry.
 He was a veteran of both World Wars I and II and the first Muslim officer to join the British Indian Cavalry and served in the 5th King Edward's Own (KEO) Probyn's Horse.
 He was the senior most officer of the Pakistan Army and retired honorably in 1949.
 Major General Muhammad Iftikhar Khan, who was educated at RIMC and Sandhurst, was commissioned in August 1929 and joined 7th Light Cavalry.
 He was transferred to 3rd Cavalry when it was Indianized.
 During Second World War, he served with the newly raised 45th Cavalry.
 He was the first British Indian officer to be appointed Instructor at the Command and Staff College Quetta, and was tipped as the first Pakistani Commander-in-Chief after General Douglas David Gracey's retirement, but died in an air crash with his wife, son and some other senior officers in 1949 at Jang Shahi.
 Iftikhar was a multi-handicap polo player also.
 Brigadier Muhammed Zafar Khan was commissioned in 1934 and was the first non-British Indian Commander of British Indian Cavalry.
 He retired as Director Remount, Veterinary & Farm Corps (RV&FC).
 Brigadier Muhammad Yousef Khan was commissioned in 1935 and retired as Director RV&FC.
 Brigadier Muhammad Afzal Khan was commissioned in 1935 and joined 16th Light Cavalry.
 He later transferred to Royal Indian Army Service Corps (RIASC).

 General Anwar's father Khan Bahadur Raja Fazal Dad Khan was a Zamindar (landowner) and served as a Viceroy's Commissioned Officer with the 12th Cavalry unit of the British Indian Army.
 He was also granted the title of Khan Bahadur.